 Evalina Carbonell, known affectionately as "Wally," is a Philadelphia-based dance artist.
 She received her early training at the National Ballet School in Maryland.
 She went on to earn her BFA in Dance from Florida State University, studying with such luminaries as Jawole Willa Jo Zollar and Suzanne Farrell.
 Upon graduation, Evalina joined the Roxey Ballet Company, dancing as a principal artist from 2005-2011.
 As a free-lance artist, she has worked and choreographed extensively, and continues to be an active performer as a guest artist nationally and locally.
-Evalina teaches dance, Gyrotonic, and Gyrokinesis, in addition to creating her own work.
-A passionate performer, creator, and teacher, Evalina joined Kun-Yang Lin/Dancers in 2012.
+Evalina teaches dance, GYROKINESIS® and GYROTONIC® in addition to creating her own work.
+A passionate performer, creator, and teacher, Evalina joined Kun-Yang Lin/Dancers as a dance artist in 2012.
+She became the Inhale Performance Series curator in October 2019.

 Weiwei Ma is a Chinese dancer, teacher, and choreographer who started professional Chinese dance training at age eleven.
 She studied choreography at The Chinese People's Liberation Army (PLA) Academy of Arts where she graduated with a BFA degree.
 Before coming to Philadelphia, Weiwei taught Chinese classical dance and choreography at Beijing Contemporary Music Academy.
-Weiwei recently graduated with her MFA degree from Temple University in Philadelphia, PA.
-One of her works was selected in 2015 for performnaces at Boyer College, which she represented at the 2016 ACDFA conference in Brockport, NY.
-Weiwei's choreography embraces both "Chineseness" and "Americanness", as she tries to find a way to balance technique and artistry through her personal experiences.
+Weiwei graduated with her MFA degree from Temple University in Philadelphia in 2016.
+One of her works was selected in 2015 for performances at Boyer College, which she represented at the 2016 ACDFA conference in Brockport, NY.
 Weiwei has been a member of Kun-Yang Lin/Dancers since 2013.

 Dance Artist ALUMNI